Commons showdown expected over Sunak’s decision to axe sections of HS2

 MPs and peers will be expected to have a vote to approve the changes after the Department for Transport’s permanent secretary, Dame Bernadette Kelly, said the decision to cancel parts of HS2 “will require primary legislation”.

-The Government intends to cancel phase 2a between the West Midlands and Crewe, the phase 2b western leg between Crewe and Manchester, and HS2 east between the West Midlands and Leeds.
+The Government intends to cancel phase 2a between the West Midlands and Crewe, the phase 2b western leg between Crewe and Manchester, and HS2 east between the West Midlands and the East Midlands.

 Mr Sunak promised to use £36 billion of savings to fund a raft of other transport schemes, including several in the north of England.